emmastrand/EmmaStrand_Notebook/_posts/2021-10-21-KBay-Bleaching-Pairs-WGBS-Analysis-Pipeline.md

  Comparing statistics for the methylseq summary output in this post: https://github.com/hputnam/HI_Bleaching_Timeseries/blob/main/Dec-July-2019-analysis/scripts/methylseq_statistics.md.
 It does not appear that extraction or pico methyl seq date affected these statistics.
 I'm good to move on to the following scripts for DMG analysis.

- Versions of all packages that bismark uses are in multiqc report output.
+ Versions of all packages that bismark uses are in [bismark multiqc report output](https://github.com/hputnam/HI_Bleaching_Timeseries/blob/main/Dec-July-2019-analysis/output/WGBS/BleachingPairs_methylseq_multiqc_report.html).

  **Based on the below stats, it looks like the methylseq script (BleachingPairs_methylseq - 1) worked well and there is not an m-bias issue to worry about.**